matgalv2/basket-splitter/README.md

 * Power set is sorted from sets with minimal number of elements - this ensures algorithm will firstly check delivery groups with the smallest number of delivery types.
 * After finding first solution, algorithm remembers number of delivery types in that solution to check only delivery groups with the same number of delivery types.

+## Assumptions
+* All possible items are included in configuration file.

 ## External libraries
 * Jackson - reading json files
 * Guava - multiset